Please Wait a Moment

 • Special Communication Project/Campaign

 Gold Medallion entries must be submitted as a single PDF file in the online awards submission system.
-The total award entry, including entry form and all application materials, is limited to no more than 26 pages (packaged in a single PDF).
+The entry is limited to no more than 26 pages.

 An entry must include: